Dragosha/defold-light-and-shadows/README.md

 * `model_local` uses local vertex space.
 Less CPU load, but each individual model will require its own drawcall.

 * `model_instanced` uses local vertex space and 'mtx_world' and 'mtx_normal' are specified as attributes.
 This type is best suited for identical models duplicated in large numbers on a scene.
 Such as trees, walls, grass, etc. The geometry of such a model will be passed to the GPU once.

+* `billboard_model_instanced` meshes of this model always toward the camera.
+You can change the rotation ratio towards the camera for specific axes.
+To do this, inside the vertex shader `/light_and_shadows/materials/model/billboard/billboard_model_instanced.vp` set the desired value (from 0.0 to 1.0) in the line:  `vec3 axis_factor = vec3(1.0, 1.0, 1.0); // which axis should use to toward the camera`

+* `model_skinned` and `model_skinned_instanced` for models with skinned GPU animation.

 ### Mesh